 Medicare can be challenging to navigate, especially if you’re unfamiliar with how it works.

-One of the initial decisions you’ll have to make is choosing between Original Medicare and a Medicare Advantage plan.
+One of the initial decisions to make is choosing between Original Medicare and a Medicare Advantage plan.

 Many search for Medicare supplement plans compared to Medicare Advantage plans.
 However, Medicare supplement plans pair with Original Medicare.